kadlagomkar/Canoo_Scrapping_project/README.md

 ## In a nutshell

-This project takes input from user and generate's financial report.
-It generate links through internet search API DuckDuckGo, filters only finance.yahoo website links.
-Extract symbol from weblink using regex, pass it in yfinance python library as ticker and generate financial charts and reports.
-The final output has csv file which contains yearly and quaterly financials of the comany.
+This project generates a financial report based on user input.
+It creates links using the DuckDuckGo internet search API, filtering out links to the finance.yahoo.com domain.
+Using regex, extract the symbol from the weblink, send it as a ticker to the yfinance Python package, and produce financial reports and charts.
+The final output includes a CSV file with the company's quarterly and annual financial data.

 ## Steps